 Hilda believes in God.
 She believes in the Bible as the Word of God and the only guide to faith and practice.
 She believes in Jesus Christ - that He was and is God’s only begotten Son who died so that we may receive eternal life.

 1. I believe that Jesus died and rose again.

-2. I believe that (should I die) I will be raised from death when Jesus comes again.
+2. I believe that (should I die) I will be raised from death by Jesus when He returns in glory.

 3. I died with Christ - to my former life without Him.

-When person is baptized he/she enters into a Covenant with God the Father through Jesus Christ.
-Jesus victory - over sin, over Satan, over death - made it possible for us to be reconciled to God our Father.
+When a person is baptized she enters into a Covenant with God the Father through Jesus Christ.
+Jesus victory - over sin, over Satan, over death - made it possible for us to be reconciled with God.

-When a person is baptized, her name is written into “the Lamb’s Book of Life”.
+When a person is baptized, her name is written into “the Lamb’s Book of Life.”
 She becomes a citizen of the New Jerusalem - the Lamb’s bride.
-That’s why Paul wrote that we are betrothed to the One who rose from the dead.
+Paul wrote that we are betrothed to the One who rose from the dead.

-Now a covenant comes with obligations.
+A marriage covenant comes with obligations.
 The Father’s part is to bless us, and to give us a part in the eternal kingdom of His Son.
 Our part is to obey His commandments.
-We are to love God supremely, and to love one another.
+We are to love God supremely, and to love others as we love ourselves.

 Today is the anniversary of Pentecost.
 It is the anniversary of the day that the Law of God was spoken from Mount Sinai.
 It is also the anniversary of that Pentecost when the spirit was poured out upon the disciples waiting at Jerusalem.
 Peter then preached his famous sermon.
 The spirit of Jesus Christ is writing His Law into our hearts.
 This is the New Covenant promise.

 “Repent and be baptized in the name of Jesus Christ, for the remission of sins, and you will receive the gift of the holy spirit” (Acts 2:38).
 We claim that gift for Hilda today.
 May she be filled with the spirit of Jesus, and the spirit of the Father.
-May she become a powerful witness for Him.
+May she become a powerful witness for Him and for His truth.